The-Michael-R/nuimod/README.md

 Currently the basic functionality is given.
 With the current configuration file it controls a local running mpd (Music Player Daemon) and reacts to the return values.

+## Warning
+It is currently under some development and not cleaned up (e.g. the Makefile has a problem, just cp nuimo.o inc/nuimo.o and make).
+Otherwise it works nicely.
+But some things might change if I find time.

 ## Requires
 As the nuimo-SDK depends on BlueZ 5.40 or later the usable linux distributions are a bit limited.
 ArchLinux is working fine.

 ## Config file
 The nuimod.config file is read after start, no make run required.